buda-base/pecha-printer/README.md

 - printing one pecha page per paper sheet is wasteful
 - grouping images 3 by 3 in photoshop is difficult and time consuming
 ![pecha-printer logic (10)](https://user-images.githubusercontent.com/17675331/133667058-46c57a1e-1c53-4b4b-9a2f-49d9a4d2d0c7.png)
-- order A adds a lot of reordering work after cutting the printed pecha
+- A requires a lot of reordering of pecha pages,
-- order B only requires to combine the 3 piles to get a pecha ready for reading!
+- B only requires to combine the 3 piles in order to get a pecha ready for reading!
 ![pecha-printer logic (2)](https://user-images.githubusercontent.com/17675331/133428067-3aaac826-5648-4d14-aecf-aad475032795.png)
 ![pecha-printer logic (8)](https://user-images.githubusercontent.com/17675331/133666138-a3241dd2-e3d3-4e0e-b586-d8de1f9ae7e8.png)